sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **author_user_id**: A null value indicates that this config was most likely added by code on the start-up path, for example from the SITE_CONFIG_FILE unless the config itself was added before this column existed in which case it could also have been a user.

 **redacted_contents**: This column stores the contents but redacts all secrets.
 The redacted form is a sha256 hash of the secret appended to the REDACTED string.
 This is used to generate diffs between two subsequent changes in a way that allows us to detect changes to any secrets while also ensuring that we do not leak it in the diff.
-A null value indicates that this config was added before this column was added.
+A null value indicates that this config was added before this column was added or redacting the secrets during write failed so we skipped writing to this column instead of a hard failure.

 # Table "public.discussion_comments"
 ```